andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 In this post, I will recount my experience of trying out Lambda layers with a small project.
 It proved to be a good way to get an understanding of what Lambda layers are, how they are used, what their limitations might be, and when they could be useful.

-All the code in this post can be downloaded and run by cloning the [companion repo](https://github.com/andybalham/blog-hexagonal-lambda-layers).
+Clone the [companion repo](https://github.com/andybalham/blog-hexagonal-lambda-layers) to run the code for yourself.

 ## TL;DR